 Strawberry Upside-Down Cake is a delicious twist on a classic, showcasing fresh strawberries in place of pineapple for an easy spring or summer dessert recipe!

 Strawberry season has arrived!
-And whether your part of the world is experiencing warm temps and sunny skies or bizarre and disheartening April blizzards (boooo👎), this Strawberry Upside-Down Cake is just the easy, scrumptious dessert recipe to get you thinking spring.
+And this Strawberry Upside-Down Cake is just the easy, scrumptious dessert recipe to get you thinking spring (and summer)!

-Several summers ago, that meant Peach Upside-Down Cupcakes.
-And today, I'm sharing this lovely, delectable Strawberry Upside-Down Cake!
+That means that today, I'm sharing this lovely, delectable Strawberry Upside-Down Cake!
 Isn't she purty?

-Once the cake is perfectly baked with a lightly golden top, flip it onto a platter and carefully lift the pan to reveal a glossy, gorgeous, fruit-topped Strawberry Upside-Down Cake!
-I guarantee it’ll put any freak spring blizzards straight out of your mind.
+Once the cake is perfectly baked with a lightly golden top, flip it onto a platter.

 Furthermore, if you take just an extra minute or two to thoughtfully arrange your strawberries in the bottom of the pan, your final overturned cake will turn out all the more gorgeous.
 Just look at those buttery, sugary, pretty little hearts!